Today's History Trivia for June 13

 1939 Siegfried Fischbacher German-born American magician with Siegfried and Roy.
 Their magic act, known for its flash and use of animals, was the highest-grossing production in Las Vegas history.
 His partner, Roy, was severely injured in 2003 by a white tiger during one of their performances.
 In Texas Hold'em, two queens as hole cards are referred to as a "Siegfried & Roy."

 1926 Paul Lynde d.
-1982 American comedian, Uncle Arthur of Bewitched and a regular on Hollywood Squares.
+1982 American comedian.
+TV: Bewitched (Uncle Arthur) and a regular on Hollywood Squares.

 1915 Donald J. Budge d.
 2000 American tennis Hall of Famer, first to win the tennis Grand Slam (1938).
 He was the World No. 1 ranked player for five years.